alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/02-csil.md

 ## Responsive states centralized management

-Since responsive states is managed in the CSIL, you can quickly update or refresh them across components.
+Since responsive states are managed in the CSIL, you can quickly update or refresh them across components.
 For example, you can use it in the following scenarios:

 - Update list after adding/editing list items
 - Notify the previous page to refresh data in the App